UFAL-DSG/pykaldi/src/pykaldi/pykaldi/binutils/README.rst

 The `<pykaldi-latgen-faster-decoder.py>`_
 demonstrates how to use the class ``PyGmmLatgenWrapper``, which takes audio on the input and outputs the decoded lattice.
+Currently, the test data are for Czech language only.

 Dependencies
 ------------